kwhitley/retheme-site/src/routes/opensource.md

 ## Slick.af - beautiful image galleries, but easier.

-Beyond that, I've recently launched a side project, **<a href="https://slick.af">Slick.af</a>**.
-Designed for my own photography/art-sharing needs, this app was born on the idea that creative display of your images could cater to the infinitely-lazy (myself), while giving me an excuse to try a full-serverless architecture on a more modern stack (<a href="https://workers.cloudflare.com/">Cloudflare Workers + KV</a>).
+Beyond that, I've recently launched a side project, **[Slick.af](https://slick.af)**.
+Designed for my own photography/art-sharing needs, this app was born on the idea that creative display of your images could cater to the infinitely-lazy (myself), while giving me an excuse to try a full-serverless architecture on a more modern stack ([Cloudflare Workers](https://workers.cloudflare.com/) + [KV](https://www.cloudflare.com/products/workers-kv/)).

 Backed by Dropbox (with expansion plans to Google Drive, etc), Slick allows users to just drop images (even RAW images straight out of their DSLR) into a
 Dropbox folder.
 In seconds, their images will appear in connected galleries for viewing or editing (e.g. titles, locations, stories).
 I use this to showcase my own work, and to quickly show subsets to potential clients (e.g. black and white vertical shots).
 I built it for me, but decided it would be a fun thing to share!

-Slick is available for public signup today, and is provided free of charge, without ads or information gathering/selling - thanks in part to the incredible pricing model of <a href="https://workers.cloudflare.com/">Workers</a>.
+Slick is available for public signup today, and is provided free of charge, without ads or information gathering/selling - thanks in part to the incredible pricing model of [Workers](https://workers.cloudflare.com/).

 But if it gets popular, I'll probably go broke...